SilenZcience/SAT-Solver/README.md

 # SAT-Solver

-A simple SAT-Solver written in Prolog as part of an university project.
+A simple SAT-Solver written in Prolog as part of an university project at Heinrich-Heine-University (Introduction to Logic Programming).

 ## Description